dotnet/csharplang/proposals/final-initializers.md

 With object and collection initializers in the language, there is not a place in a type declaration to write code that runs *after* the object is otherwise fully initialized - e.g. to do final validation, trim or clean up input, compute additional private state, register the object somewhere, etc. Final initializers provide a new kind of member declaration specifically for that purpose.

+As an example, consider a type which has properties for the year, month and the day.
+The month should be a value in the range 1-12 and the day checked against the `DateTime.DaysInMonth` method which uses the year and month.
+While this check can easily be done in a constructor, there is currently no way to do the check when object initializers are allowed.
+These checks could be done in the final initializer which would run after all constructors and initialization, including initialization done in code instantiating a member of the class.

 ## Detailed design
 [design]: #detailed-design